Below are some of the frequently asked questions that we are asked. Please click on a question to reveal the answer.

 The Trustees are all lineal descendants of the founder – click here for further information.

-The Trustees meet on a regular basis however this is not linked to our application process.
-We do not have any formal deadlines for submitting applications and you are welcome to apply at any time.
-The Foundation has a rolling programme and deals with applications in order of receipt.
-Every application is reviewed by at least one Trustee.
 If you are applying for £100,000 or more, your application will be discussed at a Trustee meeting and the Foundation will work with you to arrange the timings of this and aim to let you know the outcome as soon as possible.

 WestonFoundation.org is a Canadian charity that provides funding to educational and conservation projects.
 Whilst there is some overlap in terms of Trustee membership, the two organisations are managed separately and do not work collaboratively.